- Target May Be Starting a Free-Shipping War

 - UPS Rates Set to Climb in 2015

 This post comes from Logan Abbott, editor of the credit card section of My Rate Plan.

 A Money Talks News reader recently wrote with the following question:

 I have some big purchases coming up with some unexpected medical bills in addition to moving houses.
 I will probably be fine paying off my balance after a couple of months, but I want to be safe by opening a new credit card with a long intro period of 0% interest on purchases.
 I have pretty good credit.
 Can you recommend one for me?

 Good question, Nicolai.
 First, it’s good you think you’ll be okay without completely relying on the 0 percent introductory period.
 You never want to put yourself in a situation where you’re relying only on credit to make everyday purchases.
 But if unforeseen expenses mean borrowing, you can’t get a better interest rate than zero!

-Here are my top three picks for the best no-interest credit cards on the market; keep in mind while these cards have zero interest rates on purchases and balance transfers, balance transfers may incur a fee – so while the rate is zero, the cost for balance transfers isn’t.
+Here are my top two picks for the best no-interest credit cards on the market; keep in mind while these cards have zero interest rates on purchases and balance transfers, balance transfers may incur a fee – so while the rate is zero, the cost for balance transfers isn’t.